Erio-Harrison/ros2_basic/readme.md

 A basic program using ROS2.

-I will update it one or two days later
+I will update it those days.